indidginus/protocol-buddy-info/README.md

 **Live App**: https://protocolbuddy.online/

-A Next.js web application that provides alternative health protocols with precision dosage calculators.
+A Next.js web application that provides extensive library of evidence-based health protocols with precision dosage calculators.
 The app features weight-based dosing, liquid concentration converters, an AI Q&A assistant, and a paywall system with Stripe integration.

 ## Features